riya2serve/hybridization_experiment/README.md

-# hybridization_experiment
-This repository contains my scripts, etc. related to the Amaranthus research I am doing
+ This repo contains scripts related to my Amaranthus research